darthali2006/SOFT_SOL/README.txt

-A short chrome extension by Rohit Nigam and ME(ALI AKBAR)
+A short chrome extension by Rohit Nigam and Ali Akbar.